black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 To display the value of mean, your app has a #mean element ready to go.

 Use a .querySelector to find that element, and then set its .textContent to the value of mean.

+# Step 18
+If you test your form with a list of numbers, you should see the mean display on the page.
+However, this only works because freeCodeCamp's iframe has special settings.
+Normally, when a form is submitted, the event triggers a page refresh.

+To resolve this, add return false; after your calculate(); call in the onsubmit attribute.